 Post-1928, India experienced a flood of Japanese gramophone players which were reasonably priced and hence accessible to the masses — spreading recorded music throughout the country.
 This, in turn, led to a growth in demand of the device which fueled production at Kolkata’s Beliaghat Phonograph factory.
-The technology reached Indian shores in 1902 and was first used by courtesans.
-Their contribution and influence would eventually lead to the ushering of music in Indian cinema in 1931.
+The technology had first reached Indian shores in 1902 with Gauhar Jaan being the the first person to record her vocals on the gramophone in India.
+The burgeoning influence of this sound machine would eventually lead to the ushering of music in Indian cinema in 1931.

 6. Speakeasies and Dance Music